Skip to main content

 So, the validity and accuracy of police reports establish the foundation.
 Any cracks or errors in these early records can compromise the trajectory of an entire case.
 That’s why defense scrutiny of police documents is so vital.

 Here’s where our Minnesota criminal defense lawyers come in—we meticulously review every detail of police reports to uncover inconsistencies, omissions, or errors.
-Using our extensive experience, our criminal defense attorneys build a strategy designed to challenge unreliable evidence and protect your rights.
+Using our extensive experience, criminal defense attorneys in Minnesota build a strategy designed to challenge unreliable evidence and protect your rights.

 How Can an Inaccurate Police Report Lead to Dismissal of Your Case in Minnesota?